varun-gangadharan/statistics-for-strava/README.md

 #    "2025-01-10": 220
 #}'
 FTP_VALUES='[]'
 # Optional, a link to your profile picture.
-Will be used to display in the nav bar and link to your Strava profile
+Will be used to display in the nav bar and link to your Strava profile.
+# Leave empty to disable thid feature.
 PROFILE_PICTURE_URL=''
 # Optional, full URL with ntfy topic included.
 This topic will be used to notify you when a new HTML build has run.
 # Leave empty to disable notifications.